patternfly/patternfly-react/packages/react-core/src/components/FileUpload/examples/FileUpload.md

         id="customized-preview-file"
         value={value}
         filename={filename}
-        filenamePlaceholder="Drag and drop a file or upload one" onChange={this.handleFileChange}
+        filenamePlaceholder="Drag and drop a file or upload one"
+        onInputChange={this.handleInputChange}
         hideDefaultPreview
         browseButtonText="Upload"
       >